 Second, demonstrating the existence of a current disability is key to submitting a successful claim.
 Many veterans may be vague or list incomplete information when filing their claim, which only makes it easier for VA to simply dismiss and reject your claim.
 When filing your VA application, list complete names, and body parts for each disability that you are seeking entitlement for.

 Filing a successful veterans disability claim can be a complex process, and it can take a lot of time and effort to research the necessary qualifications and gather the evidence needed to win without filing an appeal.
-This process can be especially overwhelming for claimants suffering from severe mental or physical disabilities.
+This process can be especially overwhelming for claimants suffering from severe physical or mental disabilities.

 Unfortunately, attorneys are typically unable to assist veterans with initial claims; however, under the Appeals Modernization Act an attorney can assist you with a Supplemental Claim, so long as it is not the first application for benefits ever filed with VA.
 In that case, our team of experienced veterans disability claims attorneys can assist you with gathering the necessary evidence to help prove your case.